vahaknp/curations/locations/NewYork.md

 * Yokopopo
 * Reed
 * Ramen Club
+* Souren

-Email me suggestions at souren@papazian.info if you want to contribute!
+Email me suggestions at souren@papazian.info or vahakn@papazian.info if you want to contribute!